-Below is a link to a recent podcast on the theme of Scientific Racism and Race Science produced by the Philadelphia based Consortium for the History of Science, Technology and Medicine, in which I discuss the career of surgeon Rudolph Matas, the so-called "father of vascular surgery,” and demonstrate how Mata's life and work must be understood in the context of segregation in the U.S. South and the racialized medicine that was practiced there in the 19th and 20th centuries.
-I also highlight the ways in which Matas used medical photography to legitimate an ideologically driven racialized research agenda.Consortium for History of Science, Technology and Medicine: Perspectives on "Race Science" and Scientific Racism
+Below is a link to a (relatively) recent podcast on the theme of Scientific Racism and Race Science produced by the Philadelphia based Consortium for the History of Science, Technology and Medicine, which examines the career of surgeon Rudolph Matas, the so-called "father of vascular surgery,” and demonstrates how Matas' life and work must be understood in the context of segregation in the U.S. South and the racialized medicine that was practiced there in the 19th and 20th centuries.
+The podcast also highlights the ways in which Matas used medical photography to legitimate an ideologically driven racialized research agenda.
+There's so much more to reveal about Matas and his colleagues ... in due course.Consortium for History of Science, Technology and Medicine: Perspectives on "Race Science" and Scientific Racism